DePaul University > Admission & Aid > Financial Aid > Types of Aid > Federal Loans > PLUS Loans

 Important Consideration before applying:

 The Federal Direct Grad PLUS Loan program is one of many credit-based educational loan choices for graduate study.
-You are encouraged to compare the interest rates, credit check requirements, deferment options, terms, and repayment of PLUS Loans with those of private/alternative loans.
+You are encouraged to compare the interest rates, credit check requirements, deferment options, terms, and repayment of PLUS Loans with those of private loans.

-The credit check for the PLUS Loan will not be as stringent as that of most private/alternative loans, which often look at debt-to-income ratio.
-Grad PLUS Loans can be consolidated with other Federal Direct Loans (subsidized/unsubsidized), which allows students to have only one payment after graduation (private/alternative loans cannot be consolidated with federal loans).
-Interest rates tend to be lower than many private/alternative loans.
-The Grad PLUS Loan has different requirements regarding deferment during regular and summer terms.
+The credit check for the PLUS Loan will not be as stringent as that of most private loans, which often look at debt-to-income ratio.
+Grad PLUS Loans can be consolidated with other Federal Direct Loans (subsidized/unsubsidized), which allows students to have only one payment after graduation.
+Private loans cannot be consolidated with federal loans.
+Interest rates for PLUS Loans tend to be lower than many private loans.

 Federal regulations stipulate that Direct PLUS loans be distributed in even disbursements across the loan period.
 For example, if a borrower requests a loan for the academic year —Autumn, Winter, and Spring terms — the total amount of the loan will disburse evenly across these three terms.
 We encourage you (and your parent, if applicable) to calculate the amount needed for the entire academic period and request that amount.

 Repayment begins after the final loan disbursement is made; however, a borrower can choose to defer payments on the interest and principal until six months after the date the student ceases to be enrolled at least half time.
 If a borrower chooses to defer payments, the accruing interest can be paid by the borrower monthly or quarterly.
 If interest is not paid while the loan is in deferment, it will be capitalized quarterly.
 If you can afford to make interest-only payments while in deferment, it’s a good way to help manage the cost of the loan.
 Click here for more information on your loan repayment options.

 Federal Direct Parent PLUS Loan Resources